jackmaessen/Responsive-Ajax-Filesystem/README.md

 ********************************
-If you find any bugs, vulnerabilities, or imperfections: please let me know!
+If you find any bugs, vulnerabilities, or imperfections: please let me know!<br />
 Improvements and suggestions are also welcome!
 Thanks for reporting.